-Studies in Islam (SI) is an interdisciplinary academic minor that introduces students to the diversity of Islam and Muslims through courses on contemporary issues, Arabic language, Islamic civilization and culture, art, history, and much more.
+Studies in Islamic and Arab Cultures (SI) is an interdisciplinary academic minor that introduces students to the diversity of Islam and Muslims through courses on contemporary issues, Arabic language, Islamic civilization and culture, art, history, and much more.
 It introduces students to a culture shared by more than 1.6 billion people worldwide.
 The goal of this program is to help you discover the Golden Age of Islam, during with much of our common heritage was developed in art, science, technology, medicine, astronomy, and mathematics.

 Language programs at Renison

-Take the time to master another language, whether it's Arabic, Chinese, Japanese, or Korean, or fine-tune your English skills as a non-native speaker.
+Take the time to master another language, whether it's American Sign Language, Arabic, Chinese, Japanese, Korean, Mohawk Language (Kanien’kéha), or fine-tune your English skills as a non-native speaker.
+Our language courses are offered by the Culture and Language Studies department.
 In a global community that continues to get smaller, communication across many cultures is becoming increasingly important.
 Adding a language component to your degree will not only help you connect, but will also make you stand out.

 Arabic is one of the six most populous languages of the world, native tongue of over 300 million people, and used as a second or foreign language by over 1.6 billion people.
 Our Arabic language program offers a variety of options for students interested in learning Arabic for personal, professional, or academic reasons.